ReneDCDSL/ReneDCDSL.github.io/_posts/Ingredients and cuisine clustering.md

-# Cuisine and Ingredients clustering
+# Cuisine Cultural Diffusion Analysis

 I have always been passionated about food and its polarity.
 It can make you strong and healthy or weak and sick.
 It can represent pure fuel for some people, or a form of artistic expression for others.
 It can be as simple as inserting a slice of cheese between 2 pieces of bread and as complicated as making a Michelin-star plate involving dozens of ingredients into very long and intricate processes.
 Having a meal is a whole experience we get so often yet can be so diverse.
 From getting a quick but heartwarming panini  sandwich for lunch in a busy work day, to sharing a relaxed Sunday roast with one's family.